vfeskov/blog/source/_posts/Create-React-App-with-Server-Side-Rendering-in-Docker.md

   - CRA with SSR series
 ---

-I'm going to enable SSR in the minimal project I built in the [previous part](https://vfeskov.com/2017/12/21/Create-React-App-with-Node-js-API-server-in-Docker/) of the [series](https://vfeskov.com/tags/CRA-with-SSR-series/) dedicated to React Server Side Rendering.
+I'm going to enable SSR in the minimal Docker-based project I built in the [previous part](https://vfeskov.com/2017/12/21/Create-React-App-with-Node-js-API-server-in-Docker/) of the [series](https://vfeskov.com/tags/CRA-with-SSR-series/) dedicated to React Server Side Rendering.

 <!-- more -->